Class: Paladin (Blackguard)

 - Lethal Joke Character: He has poor stats in everything except Strength and Constitution (both 18), can't wear anything, and can't equip any weapons.
 However, he gains proficiency points in his claws as he levels up and his they eventually become +5 weapons, his strength stat increases naturally at some levels until his has 23 strength, his health regenerates and his regeneration rate gets better as he levels up, and he eventually gets 5 attacks a round.
 All this makes him a perfectly viable, if very different party member.

-- Names to Run Away From Really Fast: His Throne of Baal description is Wilson, the Bear Paragon.
+- Names to Run Away from Really Fast: His Throne of Baal description is Wilson, the Bear Paragon.
 Heck, just being known as Wilson the bear is pretty terrifying, in a very literal way.

 - Noble Savage: Implied to be perfectly honorable, polite, and respectful, despite being a bear.

-- Secret Character
+- Secret Character: Obviously.

 - Super Strength: Starts at 18 (although by the time you recruit him it'll probably be 19), but his strength grows as he levels up all the way up to an astounding 23.
 This is in a world where 25 is the best stat you can have and 18 is peak human strength.
 Good thing Wilson isn't human.

-- The Unintelligible: And, true to the trope, CHARNAME has no trouble understanding him.
+- The Unintelligible: And, true to the trope, Charname has no trouble understanding him.